bigeyex/python-adminui/docs/form.rst

     def my_function(values):
         ... do things with values ...

-In the content section of the form, you may add ``TextField`` or ``TextArea``:
+In the content section of the form, you may add ``TextField`` and other form controls.
+See the next section for details

-.. autoclass:: adminui.TextField
-   :members:

-.. autoclass:: adminui.TextArea
-   :members:

 Finally, don't forget to add a submit button.
 Insert a ``FormActions`` object with ``Submit`` at the end of the form::